 Integrated management means that all the different uses of water resources are considered together.
 Water allocations and management decisions consider the effects of each use on the others.
 They are able to take account of overall social and economic goals, including the achievement of sustainable development.
-This also means ensuring coherent policy making related to all sectors.
 As we shall see, the basic IWRM concept has been extended to incorporate participatory decision-making.
-Different user groups (farmers, communities, environmentalists...) can influence strategies for water resource development and management.
+Different user groups (farmers, communities, environmentalists, ...) can influence strategies for water resource development and management.
 That brings additional benefits, as informed users apply local self-regulation in relation to issues such as water conservation and catchment protection far more effectively than central regulation and surveillance can achieve.